SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Introduction

 \section{Introduction}

-Image generation models~\cite{rombach2022high,podell2023sdxl,esser2024sd3,blackforestlabs2024flux,wu2025qwenimagetechnicalreport} have made remarkable progress, enabling a wide range of creative applications.
-Recent advances~\cite{chen2023pixartalpha,peebles2023scalable} show a clear shift toward diffusion transformer (DiT) architectures, with large-scale models such as Flux~\cite{blackforestlabs2024flux} and Qwen-Image~\cite{wu2025qwenimagetechnicalreport} achieving state-of-the-art image quality, editing flexibility, and personalization.
-However, these transformer-based models are extremely large—often containing tens of billions of parameters—requiring server-grade GPUs and custom CUDA kernels~\cite{li2024svdquant} for inference, which introduces high computational cost and dependence on cloud infrastructure.
-To improve accessibility, recent works~\cite{li2024snapfusion,zhao2023mobilediffusion,hu2024snapgen} have explored deploying compact diffusion models directly on mobile devices.
-Systems such as \textit{SnapFusion}~\cite{li2024snapfusion}, \textit{Mobile Diffusion}~\cite{zhao2023mobilediffusion}, and \textit{SnapGen}~\cite{hu2024snapgen} demonstrate efficient on-device text-to-image (T2I) generation using lightweight U-Net backbones that achieve favorable quality--efficiency trade-offs.
+Image generation models~\cite{rombach2022high,podell2023sdxl,esser2024sd3,blackforestlabs2024flux,wu2025qwenimagetechnicalreport} have made remarkable progress, enabling a broad range of creative applications.
+Recent advances~\cite{chen2023pixartalpha,peebles2023scalable} show a clear shift toward Diffusion Transformer (DiT) architectures, with large-scale models such as Flux~\cite{blackforestlabs2024flux} and Qwen-Image~\cite{wu2025qwenimagetechnicalreport} achieving state-of-the-art image quality, editing flexibility, and personalization.
+However, these transformer-based models are extremely large—often containing tens of billions of parameters—and typically require server-grade GPUs and custom CUDA kernels~\cite{li2024svdquant} for inference, resulting in high computational cost and strong reliance on cloud infrastructure.

+To improve accessibility, recent works such as SnapFusion~\cite{li2024snapfusion}, Mobile Diffusion~\cite{zhao2023mobilediffusion}, and SnapGen~\cite{hu2024snapgen} demonstrate efficient on-device image generation using lightweight U-Net backbones that achieve favorable quality--efficiency trade-offs.
 While these on-device models alleviate latency and cloud dependence, their U-Net-based architectures lag far behind recent DiT models in scalability and generative performance.
 To bridge this architectural gap, we propose an \textbf{Efficient Diffusion Transformer} tailored for mobile and edge deployment, achieving server-level generation quality under strict resource constraints.
-To address the quadratic complexity of attention especially at high resolutions (e.g., 1K), we introduce a three-stage DiT with an adaptive global–local sparse attention mechanism that effectively combines coarse-grained \emph{Key–Value (KV) Compression} for global context modeling with fine-grained \emph{Blockwise Neighborhood Attention} for spatial relation modeling.
-By dynamically allocating attention based on content, the model achieves flexible computation and high representational fidelity, outperforming U-Net–based systems such as \textit{SnapGen}~\cite{hu2024snapgen} in generation quality while maintaining comparable inference speed.
+To address the quadratic complexity of attention especially at high resolutions (e.g., 1K), we introduce a three-stage DiT with an \emph{adaptive global–local sparse attention} mechanism that effectively combines coarse-grained \emph{Key–Value (KV) Compression} for global context modeling with fine-grained \emph{Blockwise Neighborhood Attention} for local spatial relation modeling.
+By dynamically allocating attention based on content, the model achieves flexible computation and high representational fidelity, outperforming U-Net–based systems such as SnapGen~\cite{hu2024snapgen} in generation quality while maintaining comparable inference speed.